je-repo/fitnessapp/README.md

         * one lower case letter
         * one number
         * one special character
-* User login
+* Login to user profile
     * Users can login with their username and password to use track their workouts
-* Edit profile information
+* View and edit profile
-    * Shows profile information
+    * Logged-in users can view and edit their profile
+    * Usernames cannot be changed
-    * First name, last name, date of birth, height(cm) and weight(kg) can be updated
+    * Passwords can be updated
-    * Change password button, allows password to be modified
+    * The following profile information can be edited:
+        * First name
-* Change password
+        * Last name
-    * Users can change their password, by confirming the old password, entering a new password and confirming the new password
+        * Date of Birth
+        * Height in centimeters
+        * Weight in kilograms
 * Homepage
-    * Logged-in users are redirected to the homepage
+    * Logged-in users can access the homepage
+    * The homepage includes the following elements:
+        * Navigation bar at the top
-    * A workout metrics dashboard is located near the top
+        * A workout metrics dashboard near the top
-    * Below the workout dashboard is a brief workout history, showing the 5 most recent workouts that can be edited or deleted
+        * 5 most recent workouts
 * Create workouts
-    * Users can create workout records to track exercises, sets, reps and weights performed
+    * Logged-in users can create workout records to track exercises, sets, reps and weights
-    * The pre-populated workout date and start time can be edited
+    * The workout date and -start time are prepopulated and editable
-    * To create an exercise set, the exercises must be chosen from the autosuggest field that appears when typing an exercise name
+    * To add an exercise, it must be chosen from one of the autosuggested options.
+Available exercises are shown, when typing full- or partial exercise names into the exercise field.\
-    * Clicking on one of the autosuggstions will populated the exercise input field with the autosuggestion
+    Clicking on auto-suggested exercises will populated the input field with the respective exercise name.\
-    * Incorrectly entered exercises will raise an error
+    Incorrectly entered exercises will raise an error.\
+    Exercises cannot have duplicate sets in a workout.\
+    Exercises sets can be deleted.
     * Sets, reps and weights can also be entered
-    * Exercises cannot have duplicate sets in the same workout
-    * Exercise sets can be deleted to make corrections
 * Workout history
-    * Users can view, edit and delete all their workouts
+    * Users can view, edit and delete workouts
-    * The pagination shows 10 workouts per page
+    * 10 workouts are shown per page
-    * Workouts are sorted by date in descending order by default, meaning the most recent workout comes first and the oldest workout comes last
+    * By default workouts are sorted by date in descending order, meaning the most recent workout comes first and the oldest workout comes last.\
-    * The button next to the date heading switches the workout date sorting between ascending and descending orders
+    The date can be switched between ascending- and descending order with the button next to the date heading.

 <br>